Esther0630/Esther0630.github.io/_pages/about.md

 ------
 **Graduate Student Union Career Guidance Department- minister, 2022.09-now**

-Organize and plan internship employment and public examination experience exchange meetings, push employment and internship related information to students, assist in the entry of graduate employment system, and write annual employment quality repor ts.
+* Organize and plan internship employment and public examination experience exchange meetings, push employment and internship related information to students, assist in the entry of graduate employment system, and write annual employment quality repor ts.

 **Management Science and Engineering Class-Secretary of the regiment branch,2021.10-now**

-Class group branch intelligent team building system operation, calib ration, group registration entry, group member management, organization management, etc.; Excel data analysis, etc.; Group member education review, special study meeting, special organization life meeting, and daily theme group day activities, PPT report, etc.
+* The intelligent team building system of the class group branch is operated, and Excel data analysis such as calibration, group registration and entry, member management, and organization management; PPT reports such as member education review, special study meeting, special organization life meeting, and daily theme group day activities.

 Scientific Research Experience
 ------